-In FY22, the Division reviewed 317 homeowners insurance complaint determination letters and one (1) medical professional liability insurance-related complaint determination letters issued by MIA.
-In FY22, most of those complaints involved either consumer dissatisfaction with the handling or payment of a claim, with the action taken by an insurer to cancel insurance coverage or decline to renew coverage, or premium increases.
-At the determination letter stage, the MIA found violations of Maryland insurance laws in none (0) of the complaints.
-The Division reviewed 38 final orders from administrative hearings on these complaints; the MIA found a violation of Maryland insurance laws in none (0) of these matters.
-Of the follow-up letters issued by the Division to consumers, 56 contacted the Division to discuss their complaints further.
+The Division reviewed 563 homeowners' insurance complaint determination letters and four (4) medical professional liability insurance-related complaint determination letters issued by MIA.
+Most of those complaints involved either consumer dissatisfaction with the handling or payment of a claim, with the action taken by an insurer to cancel insurance coverage or decline to renew coverage, or premium increases.
+At the determination letter stage, the MIA found violations of Maryland insurance laws in one (1) of the complaints.
+The Division reviewed 34 final orders from administrative hearings concerning MIA complaints; the MIA found a violation of Maryland insurance laws in one (1) of these matters.
+MIA agreed to provide notification to the Division when it becomes aware of the filings of a Petition for Judicial Review in homeowners' insurance or medical professional liability insurance.
+Additionally, the Division periodically checks the Maryland Court Case Search in an effort to determine if a Petition for Judicial Review in a Circuit Court for Maryland.
+The Division learned of two (2) Petitions for Judicial review filed by homeowners in a Circuit Court for Maryland.
+Of the follow-up letters issued by the Division to consumers, 67 contacted the Division to discuss their complaints further.